 Junior High Students (Ages 13-15)

 Supporting school studies becomes important at this stage.
 Small class sizes make it easier for me to understand each student’s learning needs and provide targeted help with challenging concepts.
+Learn more about how small classes support junior high students.

 High School Students (Ages 16-18)